-Previous projects include the Madison-based New Country band Wild Heart, in which Tracy shared lead vocal duties and played guitar, fiddle, and keyboard; jazz-folk project 3 of Cups (with Rachel Nelson of Minnesota); folk trio Sticky Fingers (led by Michael Bryant of Madison); and eclectic acoustic trio Likely Stories (with Nancy Rost and Dave Schindele).
+Previous projects include Acoustic Alloy vocal duo with TC Peart; New Country band Wild Heart, in which Tracy shared lead vocal duties and played guitar, fiddle, and keyboard; jazz-folk project 3 of Cups (with Rachel Nelson of Minnesota); folk trio Sticky Fingers (with Michael Bryant and Damon Bourne, both of Madison); and eclectic acoustic trio Likely Stories (with Nancy Rost and Dave Schindele, both of Madison).

 "...A strong vocalist and wonderful player on cello, piano, guitar, fiddle, and hammered dulcimer..."

 Comer uses her instrumental and vocal skills in the studio on her own recordings and frequently records as a guest artist on others' recordings as well.

 Recordings: Tracy released her debut CD in 2002 and has followed with several additional titles in folk/acoustic and jazz.
 She also has released two concert DVDs plus several CDs with groups/side projects (Sticky Fingers, Likely Stories).
 Her music has appeared on several compilations published by Spiritone Records and by Indiegrrl as well.